-Module organisers: Prof Hugh Robinson (hpcr@cam.ac.uk) and Dr Maria Alcolea (mpa28@cam.ac.uk)
+Module organisers: Prof Randall Johnson (rsj33@cam.ac.uk) and Prof Hugh Robinson (hpcr@cam.ac.uk)

-We will examine cancer and malignant progression of solid tumours as examples of how to integrate a physiological approach to disease; giving consideration to modern genetic tools and techniques as well as to the unique physiological challenges of malignancy.
+We will examine cancer and malignant progression of solid tumours as examples of how to integrate a physiological approach to disease, giving consideration to modern genetic tools and techniques as well as to the unique physiological challenges of malignancy.
 We will also discuss how this impacts therapeutic choices and drug development.
 Consideration will be given to how research on pathophysiology is influenced by modern understandings of systems biology and physiology.

-The course will include lectures, question-and-answer sessions and discussions of selected relevant articles.
+The course will include lectures and journal club discussions of selected relevant articles.

-The course is suited to both NST and MVST students and works well with all other modules.
+This course is suited to both NST and MVST students.
+P7 works well with all other modules.